nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] Catch 22 -- Joseph Heller
 - [ ] The Brief Wondrous Life of Oscar Wao -- Junot Diaz
 - [ ] Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values -- Robert M. Pirsig
-- [ ] Trouble Boys: The True Story of the Replacements -- Bob Mehr
 - [ ] To Kill a Mockingbird -- Harper Lee
 - [ ] Go Set a Watchman -- Harper Lee
 - [ ] Understanding Comics: The Invisible Art -- Scott McCloud